4rlenrey/Notes/Cybersecurity.md

 It's more about digital signing and proving the author of a specific content.
 That way you can make sure that content is untouched by anyone.

+#### RSA

+In RSA the keys are generated in this simple way.

+1. You choose two different primes.
+    _They should be kept secret (obviously)_

+2. You compute a multiplication of those.
+    _It'll be used as a modulus for both public and private keys and it's gonna be a part of public key._

+3. Calculate **&lambda;(x)** where x is this multiplication of primes. **&lambda;(x)** is Carmichael's function.
+I've covered that in my Math notes.
+There is a shortcut for counting that tho.
+Because we're talking about primes you can speed process up by instead of counting lambda of x you can do Least common multiple of &lambda;(first_prime) and &lambda;(second_prime).
+And because they're primes _(&lambda;(prime) = prime - 1)_  you can do: &lambda;(x) = lcm(first_prime - 1, second_prime -1); And you can count lcm through euclidean algorithm.

+4.

 ### Authentication